Former New England Patriots star Aaron Hernandez found dead in cell

 Officers attempted life-saving techniques and transported him from the Souza-Baranowski Correctional Center in Shirley to a local hospital, but he was declared dead about an hour later.

 Hernandez's death followed his acquittal last Friday of a 2012 fatal drive-by shooting in Boston.
-Prosecutors alleged he killed two men at a red light after one of them spilled a drink on him at a club.
+Prosecutors alleged he opened fire at a red light after one of them spilled a drink on him at a club and he became enraged.
 He was charged in 2014 for the double slaying.

 SIGN UP: Be the first to know about breaking news from NBC News.